mostafa-mansour1/previewAnyFile/README.md

 # Install

 ```
-$ cordova plugin add cordova-plugin-preview-any-file --save
+$ cordova plugin add @capacitor-mobi/cordova-plugin-preview-any-file --save
 ```

 for ionic projects

 - [(How to use in ionic project)](https://ionicframework.com/docs/native/preview-any-file)
-- [(preview-any-file.zip)](https://github.com/mostafa-mansour1/previewAnyFile/files/5912855/preview-any-file.zip) as I have a pull request to add the new wrapper from 2nd Feb on ionic-native project but still didn't merged till now , so you can replace the wrapper after install from the link
+- [(preview-any-file.zip)](https://github.com/mobiliarmad/previewAnyFile/files/5912855/preview-any-file.zip) as I have a pull request to add the new wrapper from 2nd Feb on ionic-native project but still didn't merged till now , so you can replace the wrapper after install from the link

 ```
-$ ionic cordova plugin add cordova-plugin-preview-any-file --save
+$ ionic cordova plugin add @capacitor-mobi/cordova-plugin-preview-any-file --save
 ```

 ## Usage